 - Techsmith Jing

 - Skype Free

 - Windows Media Player (Version 12 or higher)

 Minimum Technology Requirements

-- PC: Users should have systems with the following specifications: Intel® Core™2 Duo or AMD Phenom® II processor; 64-bit support required, Windows 7 with Service Pack 1, Windows 8, or Windows 8.1, 4GB of RAM (8GB recommended), 20 GB available hard disk space recommended, 1024x768 display (1280x800 recommended) with 16-bit color, 1 GB VRAM, and OpenGL 2.0–capable system.
+- PC: Users should have systems with the following specifications: Intel® Core™2 Duo or AMD Phenom® II processor; 64-bit support required, Windows 7 with Service Pack 1, Windows 8, or Windows 8.1, 4GB of RAM (8GB recommended), 20 GB available hard disk space recommended, 1366 x 768 minimum display resolution (1920x1080 recommended), 1 MB VRAM, and OpenGL 2.0–capable system.
 7200 RPM or faster hard drive (multiple fast disk drives, preferably RAID 0 configured, recommended.
 QuickTime 7.6.6 software required for QuickTime features.